 Peace and privacy, that's what most people want from a garden and the latest innovative fencing from Forest guarantees that from now on any outside space can be a much quieter place in which to relax.

-Their brand new Noise Reduction Fence Panel features Triform Technology, this means that the boards have a specially developed profile containing multiple angles that disperse noise and reduce its intensity.
+Forest's brand new Noise Reduction Fence Panel features Triform Technology, although the panels appear to be conventional they have a specially developed profile containing multiple angles that disperse noise and reduce its intensity.

-How effective are these panels?
-The answer is very effective, making your environment a much calmer and enjoyable space especially if you live near a road or any area where noise is an annoyance.
+How effective are these panels in reducing the impact of barking dogs, loud music and noisy neighbours?
+The answer is very effective, making your environment a much calmer and enjoyable space.

-This is achieved by the new technology reflecting, diffusing and absorbing noise, reducing everyday distractions such as a neighbour's lawnmower down to the level of a conversation.
+This is achieved by the new technology reflecting, diffusing and absorbing noise, and a 45mm gap-free frame ensuring that no noise passes through.
+Everyday distractions such as a neighbour's lawnmower are reduced to the level of a conversation.

-Equating to a 30 decibel difference, this is quite a result if you value your garden's tranquillity.
+Independent tests carried out in accordance with British Standards show a 30-decibel difference, with each successive 10dB reduction halving the noise level, this is quite a result if you value your garden's tranquillity.